garylirocks/quickrefs/dns.markdown

   - `host2.sub.example.com`, it returns null

   Meaning that the most specific zones take precedence, all queries for `*.sub.example.com` goes to the `sub.example.com` zone

+## TTL

+When you do some cutover operations (eg. point a domain name to a new IP), as a preparation, you'd better lower the TTL prior to the cutover, so that the change propagates faster when you do the cutover.

+- In Windows DNS Manager, to see the TTL of a record, you need to enable "View" -> "Advanced" first, then you can see TTL setting of each record in "Properties"

 ## Misc